The older, but still outstanding Petzl Nao 2 Headlamp can save you about $100 off the new Nao Plus.

 3. BRIGHT ENOUGH – the beams when at full power and manual setting – which is high on spot and flood beams, is bright enough to be perfect for me for hunting wildlife in the rainforest.
 It is probably bright enough for just about anything I could think of wanting to do outdoors.
 The beams at this setting are around 430 lumens combined.
 The listed high of 575 lumens can only be obtained when the light is on Reactive Lighting, and you’re looking about 100 meters out in front of you.
 You cannot get 575 lumens EVER on manual setting when you want it.

 1. BATTERY LIFE AT MAX IS HORRIBLE – There are a couple different high or max settings for the brightness of the light.
 One is a gimmick, and one is what most people will use.
-The PETZL NAO 2 has “Reactive Lighting” which is supposed to guess just how much light you need, and give you just enough – saving battery for close in lighting needs, and using high power only for very far away searching.
+The PETZL NAO 2 has “Reactive Lighting” which is supposed to guess just how much light you need, and give you just enough – saving battery for close-in lighting needs, and using high power only for very far away searching.
 When you let the headlamp use Reactive Lighting – you can supposedly get around 6 hours and 30 mins of light which ranges from 7 lumens to 575 lumens.

 When you use the Petzl Nao 2 on Max Constant power lighting mode – you get 1.5 hours.
 That’s it.
 That’s what I get.
 This would be OK if batteries were easily replaced, but because of cost – $60 USD per battery!! – it sucks.

-Petzl uses proprietary battery setups so you must use their batteries which are nothing more than simple 18650 3700 mah batteries which have a special electronic chip to thwart all efforts to use any replacement with their plastic wrap around part.
+Petzl uses proprietary battery setups so you must use their batteries which are nothing more than simple 18650 3700 mah batteries which have a special electronic chip to thwart all efforts to use any replacement with their plastic wrap around the part.

 So, it’s $60 for a replacement battery – which is INSANE and RIDICULOUS.

-LUCKILY there just came out a solution – a German company on EBay is selling replacement batteries that have the chip in them.
-The batteries are only about $12-18 each – and I ordered 2 of them on Ebay last week.
+LUCKILY there just came out a solution – a German company on eBay is selling replacement batteries that have the chip in them.
+The batteries are only about $12-18 each – and I ordered 2 of them on eBay last week.
 Cannot wait to get them.
 If they work, I’ll do a video here to let you know – SUBSCRIBE TO GET IT!

 FEATURES OF THE IDEAL HEADLAMP